Alina Szmant: Career

 Ann Hartline, Sylvia Earle, Renate True, Alina Szmant, and Peggy Lucas Bond training in preparation for the Tektite II project.

 On right: Alina Szmant during the Tektite II preparations.

-In 1970, Szmant took part in an all women's research team that was observed by NASA and the Department of the Interior during the Tektite II project.
+In 1970, Szmant took part in an all women's research team that was observed by NASA and the United States Department of the Interior during the Tektite II project.
 Szmant, Ann Hartline, Sylvia Earle, Renate True, and Peggy Lucas Bond spent 14 days 50 ft underwater in Tektite, an underwater structure located off-shore of St. John in the U.S. Virgin Islands.
 During her 14 days in Tektite, Szmant studied and performed research in and around corals and seagrass beds.
 The results from the Tektite II project aided NASA in launching their first space station in 1979.

-During the years 1970 to 1973, Szmant was apart of the research staff at the University of Puerto Rico and the Puerto Rico Nuclear Center.
-From 1980 to 1983, she was apart of the research faculty at Florida State University.
+During the years 1970 to 1973, Szmant was a part of the research staff at the University of Puerto Rico and the Puerto Rico Nuclear Center.
+From 1980 to 1983, she was a part of the research faculty at Florida State University.

 In 1982 and 1983, Szmant conducted research on coral reproduction and found evidence for sexual reproduction of corals in the Caribbean.
 This research was published in her study, "Sexual reproduction by the Caribbean reef corals Montastrea annularis and M. cavernosa," in 1991.
 Her research preceded the first publication documenting sexual reproduction in corals in the Great Barrier Reef in 1984 by Peter L. Harrison.

 From 1983 to 1999, Szmant was a professor of marine biology at the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
-She also served on the Scientific Technical Advisory Committee for the Water Quality Plan of the Florida Keys National Marine Sanctuary between 1994 and 2004.
+She also was on the Scientific Technical Advisory Committee for the Water Quality Plan of the Florida Keys National Marine Sanctuary between 1994 and 2004.
 In 1999, Szmant joined the University of North Carolina Wilmington as an adjunct professor, where she remained until her retirement from academia.

 In 2001, Szmant helped spearhead restoration efforts for coral reef habitats in the Florida Keys National Marine Sanctuary.
 The recovery plan revolved around the re-introduction of the black long-spined sea urchin Diadema to create healthy habitats for corals.